 Many newcomers to Canada are not aware of pre-arrival training programs that are available to all immigrants.
 These programs are free to newcomers and if I had heard about them before I arrived I would have jumped at the chance to participate.
 Yes!
 They are absolutely free and funded by the Canadian government so you know that they are legitimate.
-These government-funded training programs are very well respected by major employment sectors in Canada.
+In addition, these government-funded training programs are well respected by major employers in Canada.

-Settlement agencies such as can help you with many settlement decisions even before you leave for Canada.
+Settlement services can help you with many decisions even before you leave for Canada.

-2. There are resources to help you prepare before you immigrate to Canada
+2. There are resources to help you get organized before you leave for Canada

 One of the biggest mistakes would-be immigrants make is immigrating to Canada unprepared.
 They leave behind critical documents that can help them settle in Canada faster.
-They may forget to purchase insurance to cover them and their belongings while they travel.
+They may forget to purchase travel and medical insurance to cover them while they travel.
 Or they choose to leave so much behind that they are faced with enormous costs after they arrive.

 The good news is you don’t have to figure it out alone.
-These pre-arrival checklists will guide you as you pack up.
+These pre-arrival checklists will guide and organize you as you pack up.

 - PR Process in Canada | Common Ways to Immigrate